adamgf/react-native-opencv3/README.md

 ### iOS

 For `CvCamera` app should be portrait only.
+Also for `CvCamera` you will have to add the `Privacy - Camera Usage Description` property to your `Info.plist` file with a string description.

 ## CvInvoke